-From: V.A.6 Meetings will be called to order at 7:00 P.M.
+Meetings will be called to order at 3:00 P.M.
+To: V.A.6

-- V.A.7 The open session of any regular meeting normally shall terminate not later than 10:00 P.M.
-The time may be extended at any meeting by successful motion for extension, such motion requiring only a simple affirmative majority of those who vote. - To: V.A.6 Meetings will be called to order at 3:00 P.M. - V.A.7 The open and closed sessions of any regular meeting normally shall terminate not later than 5:15 P.M.
-The time may be extended at any meeting by successful motion for extension, such motion requiring only a simple affirmative majority of those who vote. - Note 1: A change in the Rules of Senate requires a two-thirds majority vote. - Note 2: These are changes only to the regularly scheduled meeting times.
-No changes are being made to the conditions, or times, for calling special meetings (Sections V.B.1 and V.B.2). - Note 3: These changes are to take effect beginning June 1991. - Note 4: Certain associated details, e.g. scheduling dinner, etc., which do not require any change to the Rules of Senate, are discussed in "Details" (p.
+The open and closed sessions of any regular meeting normally shall terminate not V.A.7 later than 5:15 P.M.
+The time may be extended at any meeting by successful motion for extension, such motion requiring only a simple affirmative majority of those who vote.

+A change in the Rules of Senate requires a two-thirds majority vote.
+Note 1:

+These are changes only to the regularly scheduled meeting times.
+No changes are Note 2: being made to the conditions, or times, for calling special meetings (Sections V.B.1 and V.B.2).

+These changes are to take effect beginning June 1991.
+Note 3:

+Note 4: Certain associated details, e.g. scheduling dinner, etc., which do not require any change to the Rules of Senate, are discussed in "Details" (p.
 5 below).